Private Equity in France

 According to Preqin, here are the top 10 France based private equity fund managers on the basis of total capital raised in the last 10 years –

-As you can see Adrian by taking the balanced strategy could raise around EUR 29 billion in the last 10 years.
-The rest are just meagre amount compared to Adrian’s total capital commitment over the years.
+As you can see, Adrian, by taking the balanced strategy, could raise around EUR 29 billion in the last 10 years.
+The rest is just a meager amount compared to Adrian’s total capital commitment over the years.

 You can target these funds when you would be applying for private equity jobs in France.
 Keep your eye for Adrian if you want to work in a top-notch private equity firm.

 Also, look at the List of top 10 private equity firmsList Of Top 10 Private Equity FirmsPrivate equity firms are investment managers who invest in many corporations' private equities using various strategies such as leveraged buyouts, growth capital, and venture capital.
 The top private equity firms include Apollo Global Management LLC, Blackstone Group LP, Carlyle Group, and KKR & Company LP..